 Approval Process Diagram

-The Approval Process Diagram is the visual flowchart Salesforce generates from an Approval Process definition.
+An Approval Process Diagram is the graphical flowchart that the Salesforce Process Visualizer once generated from an Approval Process definition.

 Definition